Fort Anne |

 Butts Hill Fort

 Also known as Fort Butts, it was built by the British and later occupied by Patriots.
-The redoubt still exists on Butts Hill behind the American Legion Post on Sprague Street, along with nearby markers.
+With barracks for 200 men, this was the largest fort built in Rhode Island during the war.
+The redoubt still exists on Butts Hill (aka Windmill Hill) behind the American Legion Post on Sprague Street, along with nearby markers.
 Scene of the August 1778 Battle of Rhode Island.
 The British recaptured the fort and the Patriots retreated back to Tiverton.
 Lack of cooperation from the French fleet was blamed on the American defeat.
+Probably used by French troops in 1781.
+A museum and/or visitor center is planned in the future.
+See also Rhode Island Marine Archaeology Project

 Turkey Hill Fort